delrosariojosefleander/delrosariojosefleander.github.io/projects/sudokuSolver.md

 -------------------------------------------------------------------------------------------------------

-In order to test these functions a separate file was created called testSudoku was created to test the ability of my program.
-The testSudoku file contained a method called testSudoku to print the results.
-If there are any mistakes or incompletions made by the program or if an invalid puzzle was submitted the testSudoku method will display them.
+In order to test these functions, a separate file was created to assess the capability of my program.
+This file contains a method named 'testSudoku' that prints the unsolved puzzle and its solution.
+If there are any mistakes or incompletions made by the program, or if an invalid puzzle was submitted, the 'testSudoku' method will display them.

 -------------------------------------------------------------------------------------------------------
 	  private static void testSudoku(String name,